craigfisk/marmalade.ai/README.md

 As of 2019-8-13, there are a homepage and a problem page.

-Todo: add Unsplash credits for the images and change DNS to point to the built image on Netlify.
+Todo: change DNS to point to the built image on Netlify.